-Purchasing Park Tickets
+Purchasing Universal Resort Park Tickets

-We only had one day for a Universal Orlando Resort park, and the main reason for why we chose to visit Islands of Adventure was because Little T is a big fan of Spider-Man!
-I was also interested in visiting the Wizarding World of Harry Potter and Seuss Landing, which turned out to be the perfect place for preschoolers.
+The main reason why we chose Universal’s Islands of Adventure park was to go to Marvel Super Hero Island, because Little T is a big fan of Spider-Man!
+I was also interested in visiting the Wizarding World of Harry Potter and Seuss Landing at Universal’s Island of Adventure, which turned out to be a great park to visit with young children.

 Marvel Super Hero Island

 Spider-Man chatted with Little T for a while and signed his autograph book before they posed in front of the green screen for professional photos.
 We have since framed Little T’s signed photo with Spider-Man for his room.
-This encounter with Spider-Man was truly a trip highlight!
+This character encounter with Spider-Man was truly a trip highlight!

-While we didn’t have time to stop this time, the “Me Ship, The Olive” interactive play area was on my list and sounds fantastic for children of all ages, with passageways, slides, climbing nets, water cannons and more.
-Hopefully we’ll check it out next time!
+While we didn’t have time to stop this time, the Me Ship, The Olive interactive play area sounds fantastic for children of all ages, with passageways, slides, climbing nets, water cannons and more.

 The Wizarding World of Harry Potter